PawelDobrowolsk1/Car-rental-/README.md

 Instalation:

 1. In file name "CarRental_Database" you can find file "CreatingByUsingQueries" which contains needed querys to creat database.
 Use them in the order given.
+You may also need to change the path to the files in the first query.

 2. In a main project you need to change server name to your own.
 You can find it by going to database properties.